 When the boys got a little older I purchased backpacks and lunch boxes so they could practice carrying their belongings and snacks.
 Did it work?
 Nope.
 They loved carrying the backpacks but not the lunch boxes and if they were placed inside the backpack, it made it heavy to carry so I would end up carrying my purse, their lunch boxes, and eventually their backpacks too.

 Now the boys are four and five (a much more independent age) they still love backpacks, and it doesn’t bother them to carry a lunch box BUT we’ve already lost six lunch boxes!
 Six!!!!!!!!
 Jay started the school year in August and my boy has lost six lunch boxes.
 I know, I couldn’t believe it either but facts are facts.
-Jay struggles with SPD, it’s why he can be very forgetful, and why he has lost six lunch boxes but that’s all over!!!!!!!

 The Hudson Tailor Classic Set features a backpack with a padded 15″ laptop sleeve with ergonomic back padding, adjustable straps, side-release buckles to attach and detach the lunchbox, elastic bands to secure side-release buckles when your lunchbox is not attached, it has two front zippered pockets, and side water bottle nets.
 In other words, PLENTY OF SPACE!